AcevedoJetter/spotify-data-analysis/README.md

 - Most Streamed Artist by songs played
 - Most Streamed Songs by time played
 - Most Streamed Songs by amount of times played
-- Percent of songs on shuffle
+- Percent of songs on shuffle vs not on shuffle
-- Percent of songs played offline
+- Percent of songs played offline vs played online
-- Percent of songs online
-- Reasons a song started
+- Reasons a song started with their respective percentage
-- Reasons a song ended
+- Reasons a song ended with their respective percentage